arfiancahya/arfiancahya/README.md

 ## I'm a Student in Universitas Gadjah Mada!!

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
+- 🔭 I just launched my last project: [Mern Stack!][course]!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I also enjoy learning new things 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Learning and mastering Fullstack Javascript
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: My hobby is draw and play guitar

 ### Spotify Playing 🎧